kaby76/AntlrVSIX/README.md

 VS 2019 without having to manually run the Antlr4 Java tool on the command line.
 Building of the extension itself will be upgraded to use the Antlr4BuildTasks package.

-* Listener and Visitor classes will be automatically generate for a grammar with a simple double click so you do not have to manually create the file, class, and method.
+* Listener and Visitor classes are generated for a grammar with a right-click menu operation.
+For Listeners, there are two methods associated with a nonterminal.

-* Color selection for tagging will be moved from the VS Options and placed in a separate options dialog box for the extension.

-* Expansion and contraction of rules will be provided.
+Depress the control key to select the Exit method, otherwise it will select the Enter method.

+* An options menu is provided to turn on incremental parsing.
+By default, incremental
+* parsing is off because it is very slow.

 ## New in v1.2.4: